-- 13. Q: When are shareholder proposals for the 2001 Annual Meeting due? - A: All shareholder proposals to be considered for inclusion in next year's proxy statement must be submitted in writing to Richard A. Weisbart, President, Amerigon Incorporated, 5462 Irwindale Avenue, Irwindale, California 91706 by January 1, 2001.
+- 13. Q: When are shareholder proposals for the 2001 Annual Meeting due?
+A: All shareholder proposals to be considered for inclusion in next year's proxy statement must be submitted in writing to Richard A. Weisbart, President, Amerigon Incorporated, 5462 Irwindale Avenue, Irwindale, California 91706 by January 1, 2001.
 Any proposal received after this date will be considered untimely.
 Until further notice, a shareholder proposal (other than in respect of a nominee for election to the Board of Directors) to be presented at the next Annual Meeting of Shareholders but not submitted for inclusion in the proxy statement pursuant to Rule 14a-8 will be considered untimely under the SEC's proxy rules if received after March 16, 2001.
 Each proposal must comply with the Securities and Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder. - 14.
-Q: How much did this proxy solicitation cost? - A: U.S. Stock Transfer Corporation was hired to assist in the distribution of proxy materials and solicitation of votes for \$3,600, plus estimated out-of-pocket expenses of \$500.
+Q: How much did this proxy solicitation cost?
+A: U.S. Stock Transfer Corporation was hired to assist in the distribution of proxy materials and solicitation of votes for \$3,600, plus estimated out-of-pocket expenses of \$500.
 We also reimburse brokerage houses and other custodians, nominees and fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy and solicitation materials to shareholders.

-ELECTION OF DIRECTORS.
+1. ELECTION OF DIRECTORS.

 There are seven nominees for election this year.
-Detailed information on each nominee is provided beginning on page 8.
+Detailed information on each nominee is provided beginning on page 7.

-The Preferred Shareholders have the right to elect five of the seven seats on the Board of Directors.
-Roy A. Anderson, John W. Clark, Oscar B. Marx, III, Paul Oster and James J. Paulsen have been nominated for election as directors by the Preferred Shareholders.
+The holders of the Series A Preferred Stock have the right to elect five of the seven seats on the Board of Directors.
+Roy A. Anderson, John W. Clark, Oscar B. Marx, III, Paul Oster and James J. Paulsen have been nominated for election as directors by the holders of the Series A Preferred Stock.

-The Common Shareholders have the right to elect the remaining two seats on the Board of Directors.
-Richard A. Weisbart and Dr. Lon E. Bell have been nominated for election as directors by the Common Shareholders.
+The holders of the Class A Common Stock have the right to elect the remaining two seats on the Board of Directors.
+Richard A. Weisbart and Lon E. Bell have been nominated for election as directors by the holders of the Class A Common Stock.